OmranK/ImageEditor/README.md

 - The image editor - Users must be able to edit any image from their feed.
 - Persistence - The user must be able to upload any changes they've made back to the server.

+### User Interface

 I used two views in the UI - a feed view and an image editor view, built using the MVP pattern with adapters to facilitate indirect, unidirectional communication between the core layer and the UI.

+### Modularity with Frameworks

 I decided to create a modular application with multiple frameworks to demonstrate the separation of the layers, especially the layer holding the core logic.
-All the frameworks are a part of the "ImageEditor" Xcode project.
+All the frameworks are a part of the "**ImageEditor**" Xcode project.

+---

 - `Core Layer` - platform agnostic framework that holds the core application logic and all of the essential implementations to facilitate that logic.
 	- The `Core Functionality` folder defines as structs and protocols, the behaviors and models needed by the rest of the application.